apache/pulsar/site2/docs/functions-quickstart.md

 sidebar_label: Get started
 ---

-This tutorial walks you through running a [standalone](reference-terminology.md#standalone) Pulsar [cluster](reference-terminology.md#cluster) on your machine and then running your first function using that cluster.
-The first function runs in the local run mode (outside your Pulsar [cluster](reference-terminology.md#cluster)), while the second runs in the cluster mode (inside your cluster).
+This tutorial walks you through running a [standalone](reference-terminology.md#standalone) Pulsar [cluster](reference-terminology.md#cluster) on your machine, and then running your first function using that cluster.
+The first function runs in local run mode (outside your Pulsar [cluster](reference-terminology.md#cluster)), while the second runs in cluster mode (inside your cluster).

-> In the local run mode, Pulsar Functions communicate with Pulsar cluster, but run outside of the cluster.
+> In local run mode, Pulsar Functions communicate with Pulsar cluster, but run outside of the cluster.

 ## Prerequisites